 Different speakers have different roles to fulfil in the debate, and the best debates are those where these roles are carried out.
-We do not penalise speakers for not fulfilling their role, but be aware if you attend debating competitions that judges will do so.
+We do not penalise speakers for not fulfilling their role, but be aware if you attend external debating competitions that judges will do so.
 By way of overview:

 1st Prop: The 1st proposition speaker has an important task: define the motion.
 What is the government proposing to do?
-What will their policy be?
-(Brexit means Brexit is not a good model!)
+What will their policy be? ('Brexit means Brexit' is not a good model!)
 It is usually easiest to start by explaining what the problem is, set out what your suggested solution is, and explain how this will make things better.
 This will take some time, so it is often a good idea to allow 2nd Prop to expand on the details.

 Bold cases make for better debates than uncontroversial ones.
 Debates are won on arguments, not reality - making a persuasive case for something outlandish can win you lots of points.
 Be wary of 'squirrelling the motion', ie trying to interpret it in a way that was clearly not intended.
 If the judges set a motion such as 'THW allow the sale of babies on the open market', they will not be happy if your model is encouraging private provision of IVF.
+They expect to see a proposal to swap babies for money.

-1st Opp: The 1st Opposition speaker should aim to make a substantive case for why either the status quo or a different model would have a better result.
+1st Opp: The 1st Opposition speaker should aim to make a substantive case for why either the status quo or a different model would be preferable.

-2nd Prop/2nd Opp: The 2nd speakers on both sides will then expand on the opening speaker's position.
+$2^{nd}$ Prop/ $2^{nd}$ Opp: The $2^{nd}$ speakers on both sides will then expand on the opening speaker's position.

-3rd Prop/3rd Opp (extension speakers): The 3rd speakers on each side have a somewhat tricky task.
-They need to support the case made by the top half of the table, but also extend it with their own ideas or a different approach.
+$3^{rd}$ Prop/ $3^{rd}$ Opp (extension speakers): The $3^{rd}$ speakers on each side support the case made by the top half of the table, but also extend it with their own ideas or a different approach.